j-vizcaino/goteleinfo/README.md

 * `hphc.json`: extract *Heures pleines*, *Heures creuses* counters, instant power consumption and print as JSON on stdout
 * `hphc.influx`: extract *Heures pleines*, *Heures creuses* counters, instant power consumption and insert into an InfluxDB database

-NOTE: an InfluxDB database schema for the `hphc.influx` is available in the `deploy` subdirectory.
+NOTE: an InfluxDB database schema for the `hphc.influx` exporter is available in the `deploy` subdirectory.
 Use `new-database.sh` to generate the schema with a custom database name.

 ## Installation